pip-services/pip-services-docs/content/en/conceptual/building_blocks/observability/_index.md

 {{< /tabsection >}}

 ### Performance monitoring
-While logs tell “what” the system is doing, performance metrics (or counters) tell “how” it’s being done: how much, how fast, how reliable, and so on.
+While logs tell "what" the system is doing, performance metrics (or counters) tell "how" it's being done: how much, how fast, how reliable, and so on.
 They represent the state of the system from a non-functional perspective and are critical to measure and analyze performance, scalability, and reliability characteristics.

 The ICounters from the count package in the components module is the standard interface for all performance monitoring components.
 It allows to increment counters, record values of self-calculated metrics, record timestamps, calculate min/average/max statistics and measure time intervals.
 In addition, there are several implementations available out-of-the-box: